pantheon-systems/drops-7/profiles/dkan/modules/contrib/imagecache_actions/customactions/README.txt

   you will see what I mean.
 - It does not execute in the PHP memory space, so is not restricted by the memory_limit PHP setting.
-- The GD toolkit will, at least on my Windows configuration, keep the font file open after a text operation, so you cannot delete, move or rename it anymore.
+- The GD toolkit will, at least on my Windows configuration, keep font files open after a text operation, so you cannot delete, move or rename it anymore.
-- This module does a better job with Imagemagick (see below).

 Installing